 You can freeze muffins – just make sure they’re in an airtight container and they’ll keep well in the freezer for 2-3 months.
 Go the extra mile and wrap each one individually in plastic wrap first and they’ll keep even better.

 The best bit about a frozen muffin is reheating it makes it all soft and fluffy again and tastes just as good as when it was first baked.

 Customise your muffins

 - The peanut butter – you could use crunchy peanut butter to add a little crunch

 - Peanut butter jelly muffins – add jam in the centre like my Cinnamon Sugar Donut Muffins

 - Crunchy top – add some streusel to the top like these Coffee Cake Muffins

 - Choc chips – use white chocolate chips for something a bit different

-- Other nut butters – you can substitute the peanut butter for almond butter to make almond butter muffins or even try cashew butter or others you may like to use.
+- Other nut butters – you can substitute the peanut butter for almond butter to make or even try cashew butter or others you may like to use.